sachin-som/colanode/README.md

 ## Get started for free

+The easiest way to start using Colanode is through our **web app**, accessible instantly at [app.colanode.com](https://app.colanode.com).
+Simply log in to get started immediately, without any installation. _Please note, the web app is currently in early preview and under testing; you may encounter bugs or compatibility issues in certain browsers._

-To begin using Colanode, **download the official desktop app** from the [website](https://colanode.com/downloads).
-Once installed, you can connect to any Colanode server—including our free beta cloud servers:
+For optimal performance, you can install our **desktop app**, available from our [downloads page](https://colanode.com/downloads).
+Both the web and desktop apps allow you to connect to any of our free beta cloud servers:

 - **Colanode Cloud (EU)** – hosted in Europe.
 - **Colanode Cloud (US)** – hosted in the United States.

-Both cloud servers are currently in beta and free to use; pricing will be announced soon.
+Both cloud servers are currently available in beta and free to use; pricing details will be announced soon.

 ### Self-host with Docker